Kimino Tamenara Shineru

-Kimino Tamenara Shineru (姫のためなら死ねる) is a Japanese yuri yonkoma manga written and illustrated by Kuzushiro.
+(のためなら死ねる, Kimino Tamenara Shineru) is a Japanese yuri yonkoma manga written and illustrated by Kuzushiro.
 It was serialized online in Takeshobo's Manga Life Win from March 2010 to March 2024, and was licensed for an English-language release by JManga in 2012.
 The series is a comedy reimagining of the Japanese author Sei Shōnagon's life alongside Empress Teishi.

 Plot

-The story takes place in the Heian era, following Sei Shonagon, a reclusive writer living a life of a NEET, who is captivated by the beautiful of Empress Teishi and begins to serve the court as her private tutor.
-While Shonagon's has her eyes on the empress, plenty of court ladies have their eyes on her.
+The story takes place in the Heian era, following Sei Shonagon, a reclusive writer living a life of a NEET, who is captivated by the beauty of Empress Teishi and begins to serve the court as her private tutor.
+While Shonagon has her eyes on the empress, plenty of court ladies have their eyes on her.

 Publication

 Written and illustrated by Kuzushiro, Kimino Tamenara Shineru was serialized online in Takeshobo's Manga Life Win from March 10, 2010, to March 21, 2024.
 The series was collected in fourteen tankōbon volumes from May 2011 to May 2024.

 The series was licensed for an English release digitally by JManga.